-- May move into any sea zone touching the one it currently occupies - May dock at a port it is next to as an action.
-While docked any loading / unloading actions are free. - May offload or load cargo on any hex touching the ship's current hex as an action. - When a ship occupies a sea zone with another vessel or fleet it may choose to engage in a sea battle - Fishing: If a ship has an open cargo slot, a ship may attempt to fish as its action.
-The owner shall roll a d10 and on a 6+ enough are caught to fill a cargo slot with 1 RU.
-This difficulty increases +1 each time any vessel succeeds fishing in that sea zone during the same season.
+- May move into any sea zone touching the one it currently occupies. - May dock at a port it is next to as an action.
+While docked any loading/unloading actions are free. - May offload or load cargo on any hex touching the ship's current hex as an action. - When a ship occupies a sea zone with another vessel or fleet it may choose to engage in a sea battle. - Fishing: If a ship has an open cargo slot, a ship may attempt to fish as its action.
+The owner shall roll a d10, with results as follows: - Zones adjacent to land ("shallow" sea zones) may be fished once per season before being exhausted; a ship is successful in these zones with a roll of 7+ and fills a cargo slot with 1 RU; - Zones not adjacent to land ("deep" sea zones) may be fished repeatedly; a roll of 6+ is successful and fills a cargo slot with 1 RU; this difficulty increases +1 each time any vessel succeeds fishing in that sea zone during the same season.
 After 4 successes, the zone has become overfished and can no longer be fished in.
 This resets each season.